(From May of 2004, the National Library of Australia archives this site annually. See e.g. here)

 HOW TO USE THIS PAGE TO READ MY WRITINGS:

-Simply click on the document name you wish to view.
+Simply click on the document header you wish to view.
 There is a list of all my publications in normal reference order (i.e. first by name and then in chronological order and then by arbitrary a, b, c etc notations) here.
 Click on the name of any article to read it online.

 Because there are so many of my published papers, I provide three further ways of accessing them.
 In addition to the chronological list, there is also an alphabetical list and a subject index immediately following:

 Here are twenty-three lists of my articles under various classifications: